PayString/paystring-documentation/docs/payid-overview.md

 PayID provides an abstraction layer so that users can send payments to human-readable addresses while virtual asset service providers (VASPs) can meet the necessary compliance requirements in the background.

-**Coming soon:** When a payment is sent to a PayID address, then if both entities are VASPs and must comply with the Travel Rule, they will exchange the user data in a secure handshake.
+When a payment is sent to a PayID address, then if both entities are VASPs and must comply with the Travel Rule, they will exchange the user data in a secure handshake.

 ![Travel Rule](/img/docs/travel_rule.png)